MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab 3 Create a custom workflow on the Positions form V4.md

 33. The **Workflow status** in the **All Positions** page will change to *Submitted*.

-34. Wait a minute or two and refresh the page.
+34. Wait a minute or two and refresh the page. **NOTE**: *This did not test out in our updated VM; please be patient while we debug.*

 35. Select the **Workflow** button again in the action pane.